Appliance hub

 | AC6 | The washer has detected a communication problem between internal control modules. | power control | high |

-| AE | The washer has detected an internal communication error in the electronic control system. | power control | high |
+| AE | A signal communication error between electronic controls | power control | high |

 | AE6 | The washer has detected a persistent communication fault inside the control electronics. | power control | high |